OwenBishop05/OwenBishop05/README.md

 - 👋 Hi, I’m @OwenBishop05
 - 👀 I’m interested in Video Games, and Coding!
-- 🌱 I’m currently learning Python code.
+- 🌱 I’m currently learning Python and C++.
-- 📫 How to reach me - Obish2005@gmail.com, twitch - OfficialOdog254
+- 📫 How to reach me - Obish2005@gmail.com

 <!---
 OwenBishop05/OwenBishop05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.